 - Cupola Vents: Cupola Vents will keep the roof dry and cool while also adding beauty.

 - Fascia Vents: Fascia vents keep your roof ventilated and unwanted pests out, which extends the life of your roof.

 - Ridge Vents: These vents are installed at the peak of the roof and cover slots made along the ridge.

-Yes, a cupola enhances your home’s design and your garage roof.
+Yes, a cupola enhances your home’s design and the roof of any building really.
 It provides an excellent ventilation system by keeping your garage dry and cool.
 You can install cupolas on top of garage roofs if you store chemicals, gasoline, and fuels in your garage.
-You can install cupolas on your detached or attached garage roof.
+You can install cupolas on your detached or attached garage.
 Since detached garages can be very humid during summer times, cupolas make excellent toppers to help dispel that humidity.